OmarEQMS/usoro-power-plant-matlab/ui/content/plant/overview.md

 firing.

 ::: caution
-The model reproduces the thesis' transient behavior quantitatively on most tests, but it needs about 10% more fuel and air than the thesis' published steady states — an open investigation documented in the repository.
-Pages in this section quote design values with that caveat where it matters.
+The model reproduces the thesis' transient behavior quantitatively, and its trimmed operating points sit on the thesis' published steady-state tables.
+One documented residual: the printed deck's air path has zero margin at rated load, so the two maximum-capability tests (4 and 6) hunt or settle slightly under their figures.
+Pages in this section quote design values as published; the corrections it took to get here are recorded in the [model changelog](@plant/changelog).
 :::

 The remaining pages of this section are being written; their scope is